Prequel to Fate/stay night.

 Sound

-composer like Yuki Kajiura working on the musical score for this anime.
-Especialy when you consider Kajiura's success in
+got a composer like Yuki Kajiura working on the musical score for this anime.
+Especialy when you consider Kajiura's

-composing for animes that carry extremely dark undertones such as Madoka Magicka and Kara no Kyoukai, both of which are
+success in composing for animes that carry extremely dark undertones such as Madoka Magicka and Kara no Kyoukai, both of

 Soundtrack:

-the high points in this anime.
-Coupled with the cinematic experience the animation provides during the action you've got
+find most of the high points in this anime.
+Coupled with the cinematic experience the animation provides during the

 Rating: 10